Samba: the rhythm of Rio Carnival

 The samba and bossa nova are enough evidence of Brazil’s musical excellence.
 No true carioca will ever forget the late Clara Nunes, the country’s most popular samba singer and one of the ‘three queens of the samba’.
 Tom Jobim popularized the bossa nova with the ‘The Girl from Ipanema’.
 Although the bossa nova was short lived, it made a major contribution to many jazz standards.
 This musical style evolved from samba, which is undoubtedly the musical essence of Rio.

 The Three Queens of the Samba

 Samba has its roots in the favelas while bossa nova primarily emerged from the upscale neighborhood of Rio.
 The great Clara Nunes composed many samba songs for her favorite samba school, Portela.
 "Portela na Avenida" being an all time favorite for her samba school.
 Alicione and Beth Carvalho were the other ‘queens of the samba’ that made up the trio.
-During your stay in the city, find out if Beth Carvalho or Alcione will be performing.
+During your stay in the city, find out if Alcione will be performing.
 If one of these queens is participating in a samba show, be sure to attend.
 Ask your hotel concierge or tourist information center when you arrive in Rio if there are any samba shows with famous singers taking place during your stay.

 Samba and the Carnival